cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 Let us perform a quick safety analysis on this process.
 - The loop will not run forever because the number of proposals in `ProposalProcessingQueue` is finite
-- The computation should not be too expensive because tallying is not expensive and the number of proposals is expected be relatively low.
-That is because proposals require a `Deposit` to be accepted. `Deposit` should be high enough so that we don't have too many `Proposals` in the queue.
+- The computation should not be too expensive because tallying of individual proposals is not expensive and the number of proposals is expected be relatively low.
+That is because proposals require a `Deposit` to be accepted. `MinDeposit` should be high enough so that we don't have too many `Proposals` in the queue.
-- In the eventuality where the application becomes so successful that the `ProposalProcessingQueue` ends up containing so many proposals that the blockchain starts slowing down, the module should be modified to mitigate the situation.
-One clever way of doing that is to cap the number of iteration per individual `EndBlock` at `MaxIteration`.
+- In the eventuality that the application becomes so successful that the `ProposalProcessingQueue` ends up containing so many proposals that the blockchain starts slowing down, the module should be modified to mitigate the situation.
+One clever way of doing it is to cap the number of iteration per individual `EndBlock` at `MaxIteration`.
 This way, tallying will be spread over many blocks if the number of proposals is too important and block time should remain stable.
 This would require to modify the current check `if (CurrentBlock == Proposal.SubmitBlock + VotingPeriod)` to `if (CurrentBlock > Proposal.SubmitBlock + VotingPeriod) AND (Proposal.Status == ProposalStatusActive)`.

 ### Wire